EmissionsIndex/Emissions-Index/Code/README.md

 ---
 ## How the notebooks are structured

-The Emissions Index combines data from EIA and EPA.
+The Emissions Index combines data from EIA (EIA-923 and Electric Power Monthly) and EPA CEMS.
 These notebooks provide code to download, clean, and combine that data.

 ### EPA data